Power BI security white paper

-Microsoft Cloud App Security (MCAS) for Power BI
+Microsoft Defender for Cloud Apps for Power BI

-Microsoft Cloud App Security is one of the world's leading cloud access security brokers, named as leader in Gartner's Magic Quadrant for the Cloud Access Security Broker (CASB) market.
-Cloud app security is used to secure the use of cloud apps.
+Microsoft Defender for Cloud Apps is one of the world's leading cloud access security brokers, named as leader in Gartner's Magic Quadrant for the cloud access security broker (CASB) market.
+Defender for Cloud Apps is used to secure the use of cloud apps.
 It enables organizations to monitor and control, in real time, risky Power BI sessions such as user access from unmanaged devices.
 Security administrators can define policies to control user actions, such as downloading reports with sensitive information.

-With Cloud App Security, organizations can gain the following DLP capabilities:
+With Defender for Cloud Apps, organizations can gain the following DLP capabilities:

 - Set real-time controls to enforce risky user sessions in Power BI.
-For example, if a user connects to Power BI from outside of their country, the session can be monitored by Cloud App Security's real-time controls, and risky actions, such as downloading data tagged with a "Highly Confidential" sensitivity label, can be blocked immediately.
+For example, if a user connects to Power BI from outside of their country, the session can be monitored by the Defender for Cloud Apps real-time controls, and risky actions, such as downloading data tagged with a "Highly Confidential" sensitivity label, can be blocked immediately.

-- Investigate Power BI user activity with Cloud App Security's activity log.
-The Cloud App Security activity log includes Power BI activity as captured in the Office 365 audit log, which contains information about all user and admin activities, as well as sensitivity label information for relevant activities such as apply, change, and remove label.
-Admins can leverage Cloud App Security's advanced filters and quick actions for effective issue investigation.
+- Investigate Power BI user activity with the Defender for Cloud Apps activity log.
+The Defender for Cloud Apps activity log includes Power BI activity as captured in the Office 365 audit log, which contains information about all user and admin activities, as well as sensitivity label information for relevant activities such as apply, change, and remove label.
+Admins can leverage the Defender for Cloud Apps advanced filters and quick actions for effective issue investigation.

 - Create custom policies to alert on suspicious user activity in Power BI.
-Cloud App Security's activity policy feature can be leveraged to define your own custom rules, to help you detect user behavior that deviates from the norm, and even possibly act upon it automatically, if it seems too dangerous.
+The Defender for Cloud Apps activity policy feature can be leveraged to define your own custom rules, to help you detect user behavior that deviates from the norm, and even possibly act upon it automatically, if it seems too dangerous.

-- Work with Cloud App Security's built-in anomaly detection.
-Cloud App Security's anomaly detection policies provide out-of-the-box user behavioral analytics and machine learning so that you are ready from the outset to run advanced threat detection across your cloud environment.
+- Work with the Defender for Cloud Apps built-in anomaly detection.
+The Defender for Cloud Apps anomaly detection policies provide out-of-the-box user behavioral analytics and machine learning so that you are ready from the outset to run advanced threat detection across your cloud environment.
 When an anomaly detection policy identifies a suspicious behavior, it triggers a security alert.

-- Power BI admin role in the Cloud App Security portal.
-Cloud App Security provides an app-specific admin role that can be used to grant Power BI admins only the permissions they need to access Power BI-relevant data in the portal, such as alerts, users at risk, activity logs, and other Power BI-related information.
+- Power BI admin role in the Defender for Cloud Apps portal.
+Defender for Cloud Apps provides an app-specific admin role that can be used to grant Power BI admins only the permissions they need to access Power BI-relevant data in the portal, such as alerts, users at risk, activity logs, and other Power BI-related information.

-See Using Microsoft Cloud App Security Controls in Power BI for additional details.
+See Using Microsoft Defender for Cloud Apps Controls in Power BI for additional details.

 Preview security features